mathigon/textbooks/transformations-and-symmetry/content.md

 Unfortunately there is no simple reason why the number is _seventeen_, and proving it requires much more advanced mathematics.

+---
+> id: drawing
+> goals: draw-1 draw-2 switch

 Instead, you can try drawing your own repeated patterns for each of the 17 wallpaper groups:

     include ./components/wallpaper
     x-wallpaper

-{.todo} drawings by other students
+    .other-students.reveal(when="draw-1 switch")
+      h4 Examples of other students’ tessellations
+      .row.padded-thin
+        div(style="width: 224px"): img(src="images/user/wallpaper-1.png" width=240 height=160)
+        div(style="width: 224px"): img(src="images/user/wallpaper-2.png" width=240 height=160)
+        div(style="width: 224px"): img(src="images/user/wallpaper-3.png" width=240 height=160)

 ---

 ::: column.grow
 The Wallpaper groups were all about flat, two-dimensional patterns.
-We can do something similar for three-dimensional patterns: these are called crystallographic groups, and there are 219 of them.
-In addition to translation, reflection, rotation, and glide reflection, they include symmetries like glide planes and screw axes (think about the motion when unscrewing a bottle).
+We can do something similar for three-dimensional patterns: these are called crystallographic groups, and there are 219 of them!

+In addition to translation, reflection, rotation, and glide reflection, these groups include symmetries like __glide planes__ and __screw axes__ (think about the motion when unscrewing a bottle).
 ::: column(width=300)

-{.todo} crystal image
+    img(src="images/crystal.jpg" width=300 height=240)

+{.caption} Boron-nitride has its molecules arranged in this crystal lattice, which has a 3-dimensional symmetry group.
 :::

 ---
+> id: planets
 > class: fill dark stars

 ## Symmetry in Physics

-All of the symmetries we looked at so far were _visual_ in some sense: shapes, images or patterns we can see.
-In fact, symmetry can be a much wider concept – _immunity to change_.
+All of the symmetries we looked at so far were _visual_ in some sense – shapes, images or patterns we can see.
+In fact, symmetry can be a much wider concept:
+_immunity to change_.

 For example, if you like apple juice just as much as you like orange juice, then